See a list of Bioinformatics Programs by Clicking Here!

 What is Bioinformatics?

-Bioinformatics is an exciting field of study that is rapidly growing around the globe given technological and academic advancements.
 Bioinformatics is a branch of biology emphasizing the use of software applications to understand and process biological data.
-Being an interdisciplinary field of study within biology, bioinformatics leverages work from many fields such as: computer programming, mathematics, statistics, computer science, engineering, computational biology, cell biology, web development, data mining, molecular biology, database management, and biochemistry.
+Growth in this discipline has been rapid punctuated by academic and technological advancements.
+Being an interdisciplinary field of study within biology, bioinformatics leverages work from many fields.
+Examples include areas of study such as: computer programming, mathematics, statistics, computer science, engineering, computational biology, cell biology, data mining, molecular biology, database management, and biochemistry.

 To understand the qualitative and quantitative biological data, students must have mastery of math, biology, chemistry, physics, and computer science.
 These disciplines are brought together with the computational power of computing technology to make sense of living organisms and the communities in which they live.
 Degrees in bioinformatics equips students for careers in industries such as biomedical, biotechnology, bioinformatics, and pharmaceutical.

 Students considering a degree in bioinformatics will have a number of degree options to consider from a variety of schools.
 In addition to the traditional undergraduate and graduate degree programs, students have the opportunity to entertain online degree options.

 Distance learning alternatives effectively double the number of choices for students.
 Learning online can have distinct benefits not found in classroom-based programs and may be worth considering.
 For additional resources in online learning, simply visit our degree matching portal or online degree articles today.

 Bachelor degrees in bioinformatics are conferred as a Bachelor of Science (BS).
 The bachelor’s degree will generally take undergraduates 4-years of full-time matriculation to finish.
 BS degree programs will blend liberal arts education with core curricula.
 General education classes will typically include history, creative writing, philosophy, psychology, and communications.